cindylifeier/ocp-edge-server/README.md

 # Omnibus Care Plan Edge Server(OCP-EDGE-SERVER) Service

-The OCP-EDGE-SERVER Service is a Spring Boot project that registers OCP related micro services and discovers them with Spring Cloud and Netflix's Eureka Services.
+The OCP-EDGE-SERVER Service acts as a Gate Keeper to the Outside world for OCP applications.It keeps unauthorized external requests from passing through.
+It uses Spring Cloud Zuul as a routing framework, which serves as an entry point to the OCP applications landscape.
+Zuul uses Spring Cloud Ribbon to lookup available services, and routes the external request to an appropriate service instance, facilitating Dynamic Routing and Load Balancing.

 ## Build